zadid6pretam/TabSeq/README.md

 The framework incorporates:

-- Clustering to group features with similar characteristics.
+- Clustering to group features with similar characteristics in feature ordering.
 - Multi-Head Attention (MHA) to prioritize essential feature interactions.
 - Denoising Autoencoder (DAE) to reduce redundancy and reconstruct noisy inputs.